 The InterContinental Washington D.C. – The Wharf is the newest addition to the reimagined Wharf neighborhood.
 Perfectly placed on the beautiful Potomac River, InterContinental Washington D.C. – The Wharf enjoys the most incredible waterfront views of D.C.
 Steps away from America’s political epicenter, the hotel embraces guests with an exquisitely curated resort destination that will reignite the river’s edge.

 Casually chic, the interior design harmonizes the industrial waterfront heritage of the Potomac River and the new Washington modern international aesthetic, creating an enchanting world-class urban oasis.
-The hotel also boasts highly sophisticated meeting and social function levels, replete with a stunning 5000 square foot ballroom facing the waterfront.
-A luxury custom two-story penthouse suite with wrap around balcony beckons all international celebrities and world leaders to come luxuriate along the newly reinvigorated waterfront.
+Most importantly, the hotel boasts highly sophisticated meeting and social function levels, replete with a stunning 5000 square foot ballroom facing the waterfront.
+Rather a one level penthouse, this hotel offers a luxury custom two-story penthouse suite with wrap around balcony beckons all international celebrities and world leaders to come luxuriate along the newly reinvigorated waterfront.
+For that reason alone, I’m interested.

 While this venue has not yet opened to the public, it serves as our honorable mention because it is certain to be one of the best venues with sweeping views you can possibly book.